rbuttery/py-fitbit/readme.md

 # py-fitbit

-Python wrapper for the Fitbit API.
+### Python wrapper for the Fitbit API.

+### Note: This is not a complete library.
+It is missing a lot of endpoints and functionality.

+### TODO:
+- Client today is read-only.
+Need to add Create, Update, Delete (CRUD) endpoints for everything
+- Error handling
+- Logging
+- Tests
+- Documentation
+- Example notebooks
+- FITBIT_VERIFY_CODE in .env file is not automated yet - need to do this manually

 I created this based on a fork of the original [python-fitbit](https://github.com/orcasgit/python-fitbit) library which occupies `pip install fitbit`.
 However the library was not maintained, and futhermore is not something I want to maintain or support.
 So I made a new one, but did use some of the original code, expecially in the `auth` module.